A quantum genetic algorithm with quantum crossover and mutation operations: Algorithm with quantum crossover and quantum mutation

 \section{Algorithm with quantum crossover and quantum mutation}

-Conventional quantum genetic algorithms have not achieved improvement in the total complexity over the standard quantum search, and quantum crossover operations have not been developed so far, as we have seen in the previous sections.
-Here, we show an algorithm using a quantum crossover and a quantum mutation.
-We also use a variant of the Grover search for the selection procedure, whose query complexity is the main factor of the total time complexity.
-We have still a certain speedup over a classical counterpart as a genetic algorithm using a crossover.
+As we have seen in the previous sections, conventional quantum genetic algorithms were not designed to achieve quantum speedup in their selection procedures in case a generation consists of nonconsecutive chromosomes.
+In addition, a quantum crossover operation has not been developed so far.
+Here, we propose an algorithm using a quantum crossover and a quantum mutation.
+We use a variant of the Grover search with tailored subroutines for the selection procedure, whose query complexity is the main factor of the total time complexity.
+We achieve a quadratic speedup over a classical counterpart in a dominant factor of time complexity as a genetic algorithm with crossovers among all parents.
 It is novel in the sense that a simultaneous crossover using a superposition is achieved.
 The speedup partly relies on an efficient internal structure of a pseudo-randomizer circuit, which will be explained in Appendix~A.